hakan42/marvin.robot/README.md

 Put a text file called marvin-environment in your home directory.
 There are example files in the descriptions folder

-Marvin will also read item descriptions from OpenHAB and learn about them.
+* Marvin will read item descriptions from OpenHAB and learn about them.
 To enable items, add the tag Marvin to the item in OpenHAB.
-Marvin will in addition receive events from OpenHAB.
+* Marvin will receive events from OpenHAB.
 To enable events, add the tag Events to the item in OpenHAB.
+* Marvin can read OpenHAB rules.
+To enable rules, add the tag Marvin to the rule in OpenHAB.
+* Marvin can also update rules.

 ## How to run Marvin